Tandid/Tandid/README.md

 ## 🌟 About Me

-- 🎨 I have a keen eye for design and love creating visually appealing and user-friendly applications.
+- 🎨 I have a keen eye for design and love creating visually stunning and user-friendly applications.
 - 📚 I'm dedicated to continuous learning and exploration of new technologies!
 (Currently diving into ThreeJS and 3D Modeling with Blender)
 - 💪 I love to stay in shape both mentally and physically.
 You'll often find me unwinding at the gym during my free time.
 - 🎮 I'm an avid gamer!
 Whether it's Valorant, Smash Bros, or Pokemon, I'm always up for a challenge! 👀